 With a rubber gum sole for traction and an all leather body for comfort, the standard issue shoe was made in Germany and offered basic elements to German soldiers during indoor training exercises, a far reach from its fashionable successors.
 As it was referred to, the bundeswehr sportschuhe, directly translating to “Federal Defense Sports Shoe,” held merit in its practicality and comfort rather than any aesthetic value at the time.
 Looking through the catalog of either adidas or PUMA, it is not difficult to spot styles that take cues from the original military trainer: the adidas Resplit Low, Samba and Gazelle, and the PUMA Whirlwind all feature a similar toe and silhouette.
 However, in the years to follow, the shoe would be repeatedly reinterpreted by a multitude of brands from around the world.

 Examining the Margiela Replica sneaker, it may never cross your mind that every aspect of the shoe derives from the military, yet calling the style similar to the German army trainer would be an understatement.
-Another prime example can be found in the Dior Homme B01 and together with the Margiela, both are shoes that apply luxurious components to a style that was once favored in the army for its functional qualities, and these constitute one type of GAT that exists today: the high-fashion iteration.
-On the other end of the spectrum, deadstock versions still exist in Germany, albeit they are harder to find as production ended in the mid 1980s.
+Another prime example can be found in the Dior Homme B01 or Hender Scheme Manual Industrial Products 05, and together with the Margiela, both are shoes that apply luxurious components to a style that was once favored in the army for its functional qualities, and these constitute one type of GAT that exists today: the high-fashion iteration.
+On the other end of the spectrum, deadstock versions still exist on the shelves of military surplus shops in German cities like Berlin, albeit they are harder to find as production ended in the mid 1980s.
 It is easy to gloss over the appealing style and forget that these shoes are crafted to military specifications; up to the task of surviving the grueling workout regiment of Germany’s armed forces.

 The leap into fashion is hardly one that many would have expected from the mass-produced German army trainer, and the Dassler brothers would surely marvel in the new pull this sneaker has found, yet this illustrates the sometimes unpredictable nature of the industry where inspiration found in obscurity is sometimes the most powerful.
 The purpose of a uniform is, of course, to create a sense of unity, whereas the high-fashion reproductions of today have curiously been popularized thanks to their individuality and exclusivity.
 On many levels, it only seems appropriate to compliment the iconicity of German engineering, which manifests pragmatically through this storied trainer, shaping not only the distinctly recognizable aesthetic of adidas and PUMA, but many sportswear and footwear companies that have followed in their steps.